Italy and Switzerland are old foes at international level, although their meeting in Rome will be their first fixture in a decade.

 • Switzerland have recorded one win and three defeats in their four games against Italy in Rome, the most recent a 1-0 friendly loss in June 1994 in which Giuseppe Signori scored the only goal.
 Those are also their only games at the Olimpico in Rome.
 Switzerland's sole victory came in Italy's first international after their 1982 World Cup triumph in Spain, Ruedi Elsener scoring the only goal of the game against Enzo Bearzot's side.

 • Italy are Switzerland's most frequent opponents.
 This is the 59th match between the sides; Germany are second on the list with 51 games against the Swiss.

 Links and trivia

-• Switzerland coach Vladimir Petković was in charge of Lazio between 2012 and 2014, winning the Coppa Italia in 2012/13.
+• Switzerland coach Vladimir Petković knows the Olimpico in Rome well, having been in charge of Lazio between 2012 and 2014, winning the Coppa Italia in 2012/13.

 • Have played in Italy:

 Ricardo Rodríguez (AC Milan 2017–20, Torino 2020–)